QoS-Aware Load Balancing in the Computing Continuum via Multi-Player Bandits: MP-MAB Problem Formulation

 \section{MP-MAB Problem Formulation}

-The runtime load balancing problem is modeled as a \textbf{multi-player multi-armed bandit (MP-MAB)} process with \textbf{heterogeneous reward}, where multiple load balancers (players) concurrently select service instances (arms) to route their incoming requests.
+The runtime load-balancing problem is modeled as a \textbf{multi-player multi-armed bandit (MP-MAB)} process with \textbf{heterogeneous rewards}, where multiple load balancers (players) concurrently select service instances (arms) to route their incoming requests.

 \begin{itemize} \item Each load balancer (LB) $k \in \mathcal{K}$ maintains a probability distribution (weight vector) $w_k(t)$ which determines the fraction of its incoming request rate $\lambda_k(t)$ that is routed to each active instance $m \in \mathcal{M}(t)$.
-We assume that $K \ge M(t)$ holds at any time $t$, reflecting the common CC configuration where service instances are deployed only on a subset of available nodes.
+We assume that $K \ge M(t)$ holds at any time $t$, reflecting the common CC configuration where service instances are deployed only on a subset of available nodes and can serve multiple requests simultaneously.
 By design, our system deploys one LB per node. \item The aggregate incoming request rate at instance $m$ is

 \item The instantaneous reward for LB $k$ when it routes a request to instance $m$ is defined as

 where $\ell_{k,m}(t)$ is the end-to-end latency observed by LB $k$ through instance $m$ at time $t$. \item The mean reward is $\mu_{k,m} = \mathbb{P}(\ell_{k,m}(t) \le \tau)$, which is: \begin{itemize} \item \textbf{heterogeneous} across LBs due to different network latencies $l_{k,m}^n(t)$, and \item \textbf{time-varying} due to changes in processing latency $l_m^p(t)$ caused by collisions. \end{itemize} \end{itemize}